Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Rams stats and trends

-- Los Angeles was 8-1 against the spread and 8-1 overall last year when the team put up over 22.2 points.
+- Los Angeles was 8-1 against the spread and 8-1 overall last season when the team notched more than 22.2 points.

-- Los Angeles was 9-3 against the spread and 9-3 overall when the team amassed over 327.1 yards last season.
+- Los Angeles was 9-3 against the spread and 9-3 overall when the team churned out more than 327.1 yards last season.

-- The Rams had 25 giveaways last season, while the Buccaneers had 25 takeaways.
+- The Rams had 25 turnovers last season, equal to the number of takeaways for the Buccaneers.

 Home and road insights

-- Los Angeles was 6-2 overall, and 5-3 against the spread, at home last season.
+- Los Angeles was 6-2 overall, and 5-3 against the spread, at home last year.

-- At home last year, the Rams were 4-3 ATS as 1-point underdogs or greater.
+- As 1-point underdogs or greater at home last season, the Rams were 4-3 ATS.

-- Last year, in eight home games, Los Angeles did not go over the total.
+- In eight home games last season, Los Angeles did not go over the total.

-- Tampa Bay was 6-2 overall, and 4-4 against the spread, in away games last season.
+- Tampa Bay was 4-4 against the spread, and 6-2 overall, away from home last season.

-- As 1-point favorites or more away from home, the Buccaneers were 4-3 ATS.
+- Last season, as 1-point favorites or more on the road, the Buccaneers were 4-3 ATS.

-- Tampa Bay hit the over in five of eight road games last year.
+- Tampa Bay went over the total in five of eight away games last year.

-- The average total in Buccaneers away games last season was 48.4 points, 7.1 fewer than this contest's over/under (55.5).
+- The average total in Buccaneers away games last season was 48.4 points, 7.1 fewer than this matchup's over/under (55.5).

 Powered by Data Skrive.